 Your UVa computing ID (e.g., mst3k) technically never expires.
 It is reserved as yours and never reassigned to anyone else, even after you leave the University.

-All ITS computing accounts you used that were associated with your computing ID are put on a list of “accounts to expire” after a set amount of time.
+All ITS computing accounts you used that were associated with your computing ID (for instance, Eservices, blue.unix, but not UVa Gmail since it is not technically an ITS account) are put on a list of “accounts to expire” after a set amount of time.
 These accounts are deleted in accordance with the IT Policy on Issuance and Expiration of Accounts.

 My account is not on an ITS computer; it is on a departmental computer.
 When will it expire?

 You need to check with the system administrator of the departmental computer to learn when the department will clean up your account.

 May my account stay open so that my replacement can access or use certain files?

 Accounts are assigned to individuals and you should not allow anyone else, including your replacement, to have access to your account.
 Before you leave, you need to transfer these files to your supervisor’s or manager’s account for safekeeping until your replacement arrives.

 Note: If you set up meetings or reserve shared resources for others in a department using the UVa Centralized Exchange Service, you may need to ask someone else who is staying on at UVa to recreate such meetings, particularly if they have been scheduled far out, extending beyond your departure date.
 This will ensure that meetings or conference room holds are not inadvertently deleted from others’ Exchange calendars when your expired calendaring account is deleted.

 I have files stored on UVa computers that I want to keep.
 What should I do?

 Before your UVa account(s) expire, you may need to move files.